dtudk/pythonsupport-page/docs/index.rst

 environment up and running according to the needs of DTU courses.
 Help can be requested through various channels:

-Email - :mail:`pythonsupport@dtu.dk`
-   our ticket system based on email.
-You will get in contact with one from our support team.

-   We have someone answering tickets Monday through Thursday evenings between 18:00 and 22:00 -- and during Office hours
 Office hours
    we will have physical presence at DTU Lyngby campus on differing locations depending on the used lecture rooms in the Polytechnical Foundation courses.